CIoudGuy/Blender-to-Substance-Painter-and-back-Gob/README.md

 ## Substance Painter
 At the top bar hit Python > Plugins Folder > Drag and drop **the .py FIle** > Go back to Substance Painter > Reload Plugins Folder > Done

+# To update
+Do the same steps as in the Installation